oharac/bd_chi/README.md

 To do:

-* [ ] Update species list and maps for IUCN API version 2019-3 or maybe 2020-1
+* [ ] Update species list and maps for IUCN API version 2020-1
 * [ ] Check stressor maps for proper calculation of 95% contour volume
     * [X] Clip all stressor year ranges to 2002-2013
-    * [ ] Ocean acidification in particular!
+    * [X] Ocean acidification in particular!
-    * [ ] While you're at it, crop the SLR raster to just coastal areas!
+    * [X] While you're at it, crop the SLR raster to just coastal areas!
+    * [X] Check the shipping - horizontal routes are artifacts? nope, they're in there
 * [X] Update threat listings based on narrative text and habitat info
     * [X] Critical for fisheries! differentiate pel_hb, pel_lb, dem_dest, dem_nondest_hb, dem_nondest_lb
-    * [X] Critical for climate stressors - OA, SST, UV, SLR
+    * [X] Critical for climate stressors - OA, SST, SLR (UV not included)
 * [x] Update species-stressor intersections based on updated species and threats
     * [x] Use just cell ID, not stressor value, for more nimble read/write
-* [ ] From intersections, calculate impacts for all spp
+* [X] From intersections, calculate impacts for all spp
     * [ ] Impacted range, and pct range, per threat
     * [ ] Impacted range, and pct range, cumulative over all threats
     * [ ] Refugia range as (whole range - impacted range)